 Ms Alison Shaw, Tambo Teddies, Tambo

-Alison co-owns and manages Tambo Teddies, creating hand-crafted sheep skin teddy bears in the middle of the outback, to customers all over the world.
+Alison co-owns and manages Tambo Teddies, creating hand-crafted sheep skin teddy bears in the middle of the outback, for customers all over the world.
 Alison has identified innovative solutions that have driven the business forward.
-In partnership with Multicultural Development Australia, she opened a regional sewing hub for Tambo Teddies in Toowoomba, employing members of the local migrant communities to help increase production to meet demand, and provide important employment opportunities.
+In partnership with Multicultural Development Australia, she opened a regional sewing hub for Tambo Teddies in Toowoomba, employing members of the local migrant communities to help increase production to meet demand and provide important employment opportunities.